kristopolous/2019-november-novel/ch4.md

 | Single User | Back of a taxi cab, before a youtube video | Television, Cell phone |
 | Multi-User | An elevator, before a movie | Billboard, DOOH |

 Each one is fundamentally different in how things are sold and who you are selling to.
-Each one works different.
 The system above is for single-user non-captive, this is multi-user non-captive, which means retargeting works differently, segmentation works differently, it's a different beast.
-There's a different value system.
+There's a different value system and thus, likely a different market.

 Additionally the traditional value systems of digital ads don't exist in DOOH: